 Possession can be actual or constructive.
 Actual possession means the controlled substance is on someone’s person such as a pocket, sock, or hand.
 Constructive possession is when the person knows of the substance’s presence and it is within their control.
 Constructive possession requires more than mere proximity to a controlled substance.
 Examples of constructive possession are when the contraband is in your car but not on your person or in your room in your home but also not on your person.

-West Palm Beach drug possession with intent to distribute lawyers have seen cases where controlled substance charges carry more severe penalties than simple possession.
+Drug possession with intent to distribute lawyers in West Palm Beach have seen cases where controlled substance charges carry more severe penalties than simple possession.
 Prosecutors often use certain evidentiary factors to distinguish between simple possession and possession with intent to distribute.
 This includes considering the quantity and type of drugs, large amounts of cash, packaging of drugs into baggies, and the presence of drug paraphernalia (e.g. scales) or firearms and other types of weapons.
 Possession with intent to distribute is either a second or third-degree felony depending on the type of controlled substances involved.
 Penalties for possession with intent to distribute include jail time and thousands of dollars in fines.

 Possession of marijuana with intent to distribute is classified as a third-degree felony, which carries up to five years in prison and up to $5,000 in fines.
 Possession of cocaine, heroin, and methamphetamine with intent to distribute is classified as a second-degree felony, punishable by up to fifteen years in prison and up to $10,000 in fines.